 Cloud Migration Strategies

-Approaches put in place to safely move to the Cloud should be part of a well defined and thoughtful plan that fits the needs of the project or company, this might differ from one team/company to another depending on the problems they are solving (in their own priority list) and the third party involved.
-It’s possible at the same time to adopt multiple strategies, or to keep using one while having the gate opened to jump to another with the least amount of efforts.
-Let’s focus on the Rehosting aka lift-and-shift and Replatforming aka lift-tinker-and-shift, more of these are described in this article by Stephen Orban that first appeared in AWS Cloud Enterprise Strategy Blog.
+Approaches put in place to safely move to the Cloud should be part of a well-defined and thoughtful plan that fits the needs of the project or company, this might differ from one team/company to another depending on the problems they are solving (in their own priority list) and the third party involved.
+It’s possible at the same time to adopt multiple strategies or to keep using one while having the gate opened to jump to another with the least possible effort.
+Let’s focus on Rehosting aka lift-and-shift and Replatforming aka lift-tinker-and-shift, more of these are described in this article by Stephen Orban that first appeared in AWS Cloud Enterprise Strategy Blog.

 Initially, it started with the easiest lift-and-shift strategy where we simply moved the monolith App to an EC2 with its API being served via an Nginx server.
-Next, the team started some reorganization, mastering clouds concepts, started breaking the App to have independent modules that do very specific task/features by making the main App even more stateless.
+Next, the team started some reorganization, mastering Clouds Concepts, started breaking the App to have independent modules that do very specific tasks/features by making the main App even more stateless.
 By doing so, we ended up with a NodeJS microservice template that seems convenient for cloud migrations still with the idea in mind to perform on-premise deployments whenever we want to revert from the cloud migration.

 Sample NodeJS Architecture

-Not only for illustrations purposes, but this approach has been used while accompanying many companies quickly migrate their production NodeJS services to the cloud prior to developing their expertise on it for further improvements.
+Not only for illustration purposes but this approach has been used while accompanying many companies to quickly migrate their production NodeJS services to the cloud prior to developing their expertise on it for further improvements.

 High Level Architecture